 Small grants foster innovative contributions to the organization.

 To submit a grant request, the SIG must be recognized by the ADAA Board of Directors.
+SIGs must complete and return the grant application form to ADAA by October 15, 2013.
+Winners will be notified by December 2013.

 These are examples, not a list intended to limit ideas.